PARENT HANDBOOK

 COATS:

 Layers are important.
-A good fleece coat with a sturdy, proven rain jacket on top are ideal.
+A good fleece jacket with a sturdy rain jacket on top are ideal.
 This keeps the warmth in and rain and wind out.
 It is crucial that the waterproof coat have a system for cinching at the wrist to keep water out.
 We highly recommend Oaki, REI, Columbia, Polarn O. Pyret, or Hatley brands.

 TREATING RAIN GEAR: